tekosulaiman/tekosulaiman.site/content/posts/choosing-between-web-applications-websites-and-desktop-apps.md

 Title: Choosing Between Web Applications, Websites, and Desktop Apps
-Summary: A practical analyst’s perspective on when to build a web application, a web-based website, or a desktop application — who they serve and why.
+Summary: A practical analyst perspective on when to build a web application, a web-based website, or a desktop application — who they serve and why.
 Date: 2025-11-16
 Category: Analysis
 Tags: web application, website, desktop application, IT strategy, analyst